Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges: Proposed Clustering Coefficient

 \section{Proposed Clustering Coefficient}

-We propose a novel local clustering coefficient for hypergraphs that captures local link density by using pairwise relationships within hyperedges.
+We propose a novel local clustering coefficient for hypergraphs that captures local link density using pairwise relationships within hyperedges.
 The proposed clustering coefficient measures the degree of connection among neighboring nodes in a hypergraph.
-The key idea is to transform the hypergraph into a weighted undirected graph and then calculate the local clustering coefficient on the resulting graph.
+The key idea is transforming the hypergraph into a weighted undirected graph, then calculating the local clustering coefficient on the resulting graph.
 This approach allows for a more detailed reflection of the pairwise relationships between nodes.
-As the value of the proposed coefficient approaches 0, it indicates weak connections between a node and its neighboring nodes.
-Conversely, as it approaches 1, it signifies strong connections among the neighboring nodes.
+As the proposed coefficient approaches 0, it indicates weak connections between a node and its neighbors.
+Conversely, as it approaches 1, it signifies strong connections among the neighbors.

-The proposed clustering coefficient satisfies the following three conditions: \begin{enumerate} \item The values of the proposed clustering coefficient fall within the range $[0, 1]$. \item The proposed clustering coefficient is consistent with the clustering coefficient of undirected simple graphs~\cite{Watts1998}. \item The proposed clustering coefficient effectively captures pairwise relationships within a hyperedge. \end{enumerate} Conditions 1 and 2 align with those outlined by Zhou et al.~\cite{Zhou2011}, while Condition 3 distinguishes our definition from existing approaches.
+The proposed clustering coefficient satisfies the following three conditions:\nobreak \begin{enumerate} \item The values of the proposed clustering coefficient fall within the range $[0, 1]$. \item The proposed clustering coefficient is consistent with the clustering coefficient of undirected simple graphs~\cite{Watts1998}. \item The proposed clustering coefficient effectively captures pairwise relationships within a hyperedge. \end{enumerate} Conditions 1 and 2 align with those outlined by Zhou et al.~\cite{Zhou2011}, while Condition 3 distinguishes our definition from existing approaches.

-The transformation process involves converting the hypergraph into a weighted undirected graph, where the weight of an edge $W_{vw}$ between nodes $v$ and $w$ is determined by the maximum size of the connecting hyperedge between $v$ and $w$.
+The transformation converts the hypergraph into a weighted undirected graph, where the edge weight $W_{vw}$ between nodes $v$ and $w$ is determined by the maximum size of the connecting hyperedge between $v$ and $w$.
 The weight is maximized when the hyperedge contains only $v$ and $w$, and decreases as the hyperedge size increases.
 When there is no hyperedge containing $v$ and $w$ together, the weight $W_{vw}$ is $0$.
 Formally, the edge weight is defined as:

 \Cref{figure:weight} illustrates this definition of edge weight using examples.